surajsbharadwaj/terraform-ibm-powervs/examples/power-sap-systems/README.md

 # PowerVS SAP SYSTEM

-It creates an instance on PowerVS, Creates volumes, attaches volumes , creates a private sap network and attaches the existing private networks
+It creates empty SAP SYSTEM landscape:
+- 1 SAP network and attaches it to Cloud connection
+- 1 HANA instance on e980 PowerVS with specified volumes
+- N number of Netweaver instances on s922 PowerVS
+-

 This example illustrates how to use the `power-sap-instance` module.